 Conventional medicine has no cure for inflammatory bowel disease.
 However, people afflicted with Crohn's disease have found that lifestyle can have a major affect on its incidence.
 The most important thing you can do is get out in the sun, get lots of sunlight into your eyes and onto your skin all over your body.
 As you can see below, a peaceful, happy and healthy lifestyle can moderate the disease.
 The most important therapy that you can use is re-establishing a strong and varied symbiosis of microorganisms in your digestive tract.
 Eat a variety of probiotic foods every day, and in particular, establish a water kefir plant and drink it every day.
 These foods should preferably be home-made.
 If you buy them, it is essential that they are alive and not pasteurised or factory-made foods.

 - Keep a food and lifestyle diary to identify foods or situations which may be triggers.

 - Make diet and lifestyle changes to reduce inflammation.
-Avoid processed foods and eat more vegetables.
-Avoid sugar and refined carbohydrates
+Eliminate sugar and refined carbohydrates.
+Avoid processed foods and eat more vegetables, especially leafy greens.

 - Many people find a gluten-free diet helpful.

 - Probiotics and live foods (water kefir, milk kefir, rejuvelac, whey, sauerkraut etc - the diet recommended in Grow Youthful).

 - Water - drink sufficient water.

 - Eating smaller meals, avoiding large meals.